6th Grade World History

 To successfully complete this course, you will need to bring the following items to class daily.

-- Binder with a “Social Studies” section clearly marked.
+- Binder or folder with a “Social Studies” section clearly marked.

 - Pens and pencils.